Oh yes.. the Great Dane size factor!

-Take a look at this mature male, at a normal stance he can easily clear your counter tops or table.
+Take a look at this mature male pictured to the left.
+At a normal stance this hound can easily clear your counter tops or table.

-If not taught proper "in house" behavior, a simple bottle of diet pills, a knife, or hot frying pan are easy picking and can all become hazardous to your Great Dane.
+If not taught proper "in house" behavior and boundaries, an innocent bottle of diet pills, a knife, or hot frying pan are easy picking and can all become hazardous to your Great Dane.

 Reflecting on life with a horse size dog, "in others eyes that is", and in hind sight.
 We've never had a problem with the size of our big guy, he is quite and stealth while sneaking around the house at night.
 Loud and thunderous when running, jumping, playing and excited.
 Small, gentle, tiny and unobtrusive while engaging our smaller pack members.